 Latest Evaluation Findings

-This report provides a comprehensive look at the project from its inception in 2011 through 2014, when new libraries opened in the first nine schools.
+This report provides a comprehensive look at the project from its inception in 2011 through 2014, years one through three, when new libraries opened in the first nine schools.

 Baltimore Education Research Consortium (BERC)

-Because the Weinberg Foundation desires this project to be a successful model for years to come, it has partnered with the Baltimore Education Research Consortium (BERC) in order to evaluate the impact of these spaces within the school community.
-The Foundation has partnered with the Baltimore Education Research Consortium (BERC) since 2011 in order to evaluate the impact of renovated libraries within the school community.
-The first two evaluations, covering year 1 and 2 school libraries are found below.
+The Weinberg Foundation desires this project to be a successful model for years to come.
+It partnered with the Baltimore Education Research Consortium (BERC) in order to evaluate the impact of renovated libraries within the school community.
+The first two evaluations, covering year 1 and 2 school libraries, are found below.

 Library Impact Studies

 In May of 2013, the Foundation commissioned a summary report that would clearly and concisely summarize the current research that has been conducted surrounding the impact of school libraries.
 In doing so, our goal was to demonstrate the process used to develop effective libraries and to ensure we were following best practices in the field.

 One of the Library Project’s most tangible, impactful connections with the community is SummerREADS.